amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 # %environment
 - Can be used to set any environment variables, e.g `$PATH`
 - Will be stored in file `/environment` inside the container

   ```
   %environment
     export PATH=/app/bin:$PATH
   ```

 # %post
-- Any commands to be run `in the container` after base container is up and running
+- Any commands to be run `in the container` after base container is running
 - Typically includes any installation commands
   - Note that base images typically don't include any programming languages, compilers etc, so start by installing what you need.

   ```
   %post
     apt install python